Joachim Kaiser: Life

-In 2009 he handed over his extensive private archive to the Deutsches Literaturarchiv Marbach as a Nachlass.
-Besides letters from Theodor W. Adorno and Alfred Andersch, it contains correspondence with Ingeborg Bachmann, Ernst Bloch and Heinrich Böll.
-From May 2009 onward, Kaiser answered readers' questions weekly in his video column Kaiser's Classic Customer on the website of SZ-Magazin.
-Due to an illness he had to give this up in January 2011.
+In 2009, he donated his extensive private archive to the Deutsches Literaturarchiv Marbach as a Nachlass (literary estate).
+Besides letters from Theodor W. Adorno and Alfred Andersch, this archive contained correspondence with Ingeborg Bachmann, Ernst Bloch and Heinrich Böll.
+In May 2009, Kaiser began answering readers' questions weekly in his video column Kaiser's Classic Customer on the website of SZ-Magazin, which he had to give up two years later due to illness.
 The series has not been continued since.

-Kaiser died in Munich, aged 88.
+Joachim Kaiser died in Munich on 11 May 2017, aged 88.